AgentMC/Sao19/Translate/En/Part6.md

 "It's a city in the dark world in about 30 kilolu southwest from here."

-In truth, she wanted to know the meaning of the 'fu' that he mentioned before part of brother and sister, but enduring curiosity it a lot, Ronnie nodded.
+In truth, she wanted to know the meaning of the 'fu' that he mentioned before part of brother and sister, but enduring curiosity it a lot, Ronye nodded.

 "I understand, let's go, senpai."